 1. Open Prostatectomy

-This is major abdominal surgery and not the preferred treatment for prostate cancer as it commonly results in substantial blood loss, a lengthy and uncomfortable recovery and the risk of impotence and incontinence.
-The alternatives, e.g., laparoscopic prostatectomy
+This prostate cancer treatment involves major abdominal surgery and is not the preferred prostate cancer treatment as it commonly results in substantial blood loss, a lengthy and uncomfortable recovery and the risk of impotence and incontinence.
+Prostate cancer treatment surgical alternatives, laparoscopic prostatectomy

 or da Vinci robotic prostatectomy,

 One of the most common prostate cancer treatments for the surgical removal of the prostate gland is known as Laparoscopic Prostatectomy

 , or Radical Prostatectomy.
 Traditional radical prostatectomy requires a large 8-10 inch incision.

 3. da Vinci Robotic Surgery: A Less Invasive Surgical Procedure: